 - Individuals with disabilities should practice instructions beforehand.

-Resident students with either permanent or temporary disabilities should have made their location and needs known to the graduate resident director (GRD) and/or resident coordinator (RC) assigned to their building, as well as the resident assistant (RA) assigned to their floor.
-Because GRDs, RCs and RAs may not be in the building at all times, it is also recommended that, as needed, students make their needs known to one or more students residing on the same floor in their residence hall.
+Resident students with either permanent or temporary disabilities should have made their location and needs known to the Resident Director (RD) and/or Lead Community Advisor (LCA) assigned to their building, as well as the Community Advisor (CA) assigned to their floor.
+Because RDs, LCAs and CAs may not be in the building at all times, it is also recommended that, as needed, students make their needs known to one or more students residing on the same floor in their residence hall.
 Identifying needs to more than one individual will help to facilitate evacuation in the event of an emergency.
 In the event that none of these people are available during an evacuation, contact the Office of Campus Safety at Ext.
 8111 (716-286-8111) or contact another resident student for assistance.
-GRDs, RCs, RAs and other students can provide assistance by helping the individual reach the safest evacuation site and by then advising emergency personnel where the individual is located in the building and the nature of the disability.
+RDs, LCAs, CAs and other students can provide assistance by helping the individual reach the safest evacuation site and by then advising emergency personnel where the individual is located in the building and the nature of the disability.

 Resident students with disabilities should also notify the residence hall staff any time they move to another room in the building or move out of the building.